epw/consensus/consensus.md

 Step three:

-Choose a Type for this Force, and then choose one of the subtypes from the list below.
+Choose one of the subtypes from the list below for the force type you selected.

 Organization